 MGS Teachers address HSC Topics such as "Australian Voices", by requiring students to investigate and create presentations about prominent Australian identities who have made Australia a better place through their skills and dedication.
 Students created portfolios about Australians who have through their courage, initiative, and persistence used their skills to make Australia a better place to live.
+Students were given a list of Gay and Lesbian people who have been recognised for their contribution to Australian society and from this list chose a person to investigate.
 Students presented their findings about this person in a format of their choice, eg speech, poster, PowerPoint presentation.
 Students delivered their presentations to peers during NAIDOC (National Aboriginal and Islander Day Observance Committee) Week, to increase the student's knowledge not only about Australia in general, but about people and activities that make up our diverse communities.